Table of Contents

 Playing Mahjongg is a great way to keep your brain sharp.
 It does require more focus than the other games above.
 Therefore, Mahjongg may be best for someone who may be just starting to be forgetful and wants to sharpen their brain health, rather than someone already diagnosed with dementia.

 These touchscreen apps promote enjoyable and stimulating activities for seniors who have access to technology and an interest in playing games.
-Many seniors living with dementia who do not have a working short-term memory happily pass the time playing the simpler games.
+Many seniors living with dementia who do not have a working short-term memory happily pass the time playing simpler games.
 And those who feel they are becoming more forgetful lately and want to strengthen their brain health may find games like Mahjongg extremely helpful and also fun!
-Check back on this page of 50PlusToday often – we will be adding to the list regularly!!
-And if you know of some good brain games online, please share in the comment section below.
-We’d love to hear from you!
+Keep in mind that while brain games can be enjoyable and mentally stimulating, maintaining a healthy lifestyle, with regular physical exercise, proper nutrition, and social engagement, are crucial factors for overall brain health.

 Alzheimer’s Association